Transition of Red Hat's subscription services to the Red Hat Hybrid Cloud Console (console.redhat.com)

 All of the major functions of Red Hat Subscription Management have been moved to the Hybrid Cloud Console.
 Listed below is a simple mapping of those functions to help understand where to go to complete tasks.

-• Connected Manifests (Released - Q3/2021) - Satellite customers who have Satellites which can reach console.redhat.com can manage their manifests via the UI at console.redhat.com.
+- Connected Manifests (Released - Q3/2021) - Satellite customers who have Satellites which can reach console.redhat.com should manage their manifests via the UI at console.redhat.com.
 The new UI allows the creation (and modification) of a subscription manifest, which can then have subscriptions added/removed via the Satellite UI.
 Additionally, newly created Satellite manifests default to having Simple Content Access enabled.
+However, connected Satellite customers can continue to use the subscription allocations page at access.redhat.com if preferred.

-• Disconnected Manifests (TBD) - Satellite customers who have Satellites which cannot reach access.redhat.com or console.redhat.com should continue to manage their manifests via Red Hat Subscription Management.
+- Disconnected Manifests (TBD) - Satellite customers who have Satellites which cannot reach access.redhat.com or console.redhat.com MUST continue to manage their manifests via Red Hat Subscription Management.
+Additionally, users of Ansible Automation Platform and our community users of Theforeman project MUST also continue to use the access.redhat.com interface.

 Which capabilities are being retired